Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

-- Air Force and its opponents have scored at least 45.5 points only twice this season.
+- Air Force has combined with its opponents to put up more than 45.5 points only two times this year.

-- Colorado State's games have gone over 45.5 points in four of eight chances this season.
+- In 50% of Colorado State's games this season (4/8), the teams combined to score more than Saturday's over/under of 45.5.

-- The two teams combine to score 50.7 points per game, 5.2 more than the total in this contest.
+- The combined points per game average of the two teams, 50.7, is 5.2 points more than Saturday's over/under.

 - In 2021, games involving the Rams have averaged a total of 49.4 points, 3.9 more than the set over/under in this contest.